Molecular Interactions in Organic Chemistry

 The course unit aims to:

-- Provide an understanding of supramolecular chemistry, its importance in chemistry and biology, and describe some applications in modern chemical research.
+- Provide an understanding of supramolecular chemistry, its importance in chemistry, biology and materials science, and describe some applications in modern chemical research.

 - Types of supramolecular interactions